Kashish2201/TR102-Training-Diary/README.md

 - Verified output using HTTP response and live graph

 ###  Reflections:
-Today’s class was really practical.
-Sending real-time data to ThingSpeak felt like a proper IoT setup.
-It helped me understand how cloud and sensor devices actually talk to each other.
+Today's class was really practical.
+Sending real time data to Thingspeak felt like a proper IOT setup.
+It help me understand how cloud and sensor devices actually talk to each other.
----

 ##  Day 5 – 1 July 2025 (Tuesday)